Ced/StrasGPT/README.md

   <img src="assets/llama_math-info.png" width="300" height="300" alt="Cute Llama">
 </p>

-This program is a direct C implementation of the LLaMa 3.x LLM transformer architecture, reusing the tokenizer and the sampler of Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) project and its fork by James Delancey [llama3.c](https://github.com/jameswdelancey/llama3.c) (we warmly thank you!).
+This program is a direct C implementation of the Qwen3 / LLaMa 3.x / Mistral LLM transformer architecture, reusing the tokenizer and the sampler of Andrej Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) project and its fork by James Delancey [llama3.c](https://github.com/jameswdelancey/llama3.c) (we warmly thank you!).
 Given an input prompt, StrasGPT can generate a text that continues it.
 It was initially designed as a parallel programming project for master students in 2025 (students had to parallelize it with OpenMP + MPI).
 It is now getting continued for fun and (polyhedral) compiler research.

 ## Get and compile StrasGPT